gmarupilla/trialflow-agro/paper/paper.md

 there is no domain-specific, reproducible tool that supports:

 - a consistent schema for plot-level or field-level trial data,
-- validated and documented preprocessing,
+- validated and documented preprocessing using structured schemas such as Pydantic \citep{pydantic},
 - configuration-driven workflows that eliminate ad-hoc notebooks,
 - and standardized diagnostic and summary outputs compatible with modern data pipelines.

 Most organizations rely on custom scripts or spreadsheets that vary across teams and years, making it difficult to compare experiments or ensure methodological consistency.
-General-purpose statistical libraries (e.g., PyMC, Stan, Statsmodels, R’s lme4) provide powerful modeling capabilities but do not offer an end-to-end workflow for agricultural trials: schema enforcement, data validation, reproducible configuration files, automated summaries, and report generation.
+General-purpose statistical libraries—such as PyMC \citep{pymc}, Stan \citep{stan}, Statsmodels \citep{seabold2010statsmodels}, and the lme4 mixed-effects modeling framework \citep{bates2015lme4}—offer powerful modeling capabilities but do not provide an end-to-end workflow for agricultural trials: schema enforcement, data validation, reproducible configuration files, automated summaries, and report generation.

 `trialflow-agro` fills this gap by offering a simple, reproducible, and extensible workflow tailored to agricultural field experiments.
-It is designed to be a foundation for more advanced Bayesian or hierarchical modeling, while already providing substantial value as a standardization and reproducibility layer.
+It is designed to be a foundation for more advanced Bayesian or hierarchical modeling approaches—common in agricultural statistics \citep{piepho2012agtrial}— while already providing substantial value as a standardization and reproducibility layer.

 ## Software Description